Minkowski content and natural parameterization for the Schramm-Loewner evolution: Introduction

-where $U_t$ is a continuous function on $\R$.
-This equation is valid up to time $T_z \in (0,\infty]$. \end{itemize} Under the reparametrization, the transformation $g_t$ satisfies
+where $U_t$ is a continuous function on ${\mathbb{R}}$.
+This equation is valid up to a time $T_z \in(0,\infty]$. \end{itemize} Under the reparameterization, the transformation $g_t$ satisfies

-We say that the curve is {\em parametrized by (half-plane) capacity}.
-Schramm defined chordal $SLE_\kappa$ to be the solution to the Loewner equation with $a = 2$ and $U_t$ a Brownian motion with variance parameter $\kappa$.
+We say that the curve is \textit{parameterized by} (\textit{half-plane}) \textit{capacity}.
+Schramm-defined chordal $\SLE_\kappa$ to be the solution to the Loewner equation with $a = 2$ and $U_t$ a Brownian motion with variance parameter $\kappa$.
 An equivalent definition (up to a linear time change) is to choose $U_t$ to be a standard Brownian motion and $a = 2/\kappa$.
-It has been shown that a number of discrete random models have $SLE$ as the scaling limit provided that the discrete models are parameterized using (discrete half-plane) capacity.
-Examples are loop-erased random walk for $\kappa=2$ \cite{LSW}, Ising interfaces for $\kappa=3$ \cite{Smir2}, harmonic explorer for $\kappa=4$ \cite{SS}, percolation interfaces on the triangular lattice for $\kappa=6 $ \cite{Smir1}, and uniform spanning trees for $\kappa=8$ \cite{LSW}.
+It has been shown that a number of discrete random models have $\SLE$ as the scaling limit provided that the discrete models are parameterized using (half-plane) capacity.
+Examples are loop-erased random walk for $\kappa=2$ \cite{LSW}, Ising interfaces for $\kappa=3$ \cite{Smir2}, harmonic explorer for $\kappa=4$ \cite{SS}, percolation interfaces on the triangular lattice for $\kappa=6 $ \cite{Smir1} and uniform spanning trees for $\kappa=8$ \cite{LSW}.